sourceduty/Computational_Cyberdynamics/README.md

   - Continuous Learning: Developing systems that can adapt to new situations and learn over their lifetime, reducing the need for reprogramming.

 #
+### Computational Cyberdynamics

+Computational Cyberdynamics is primarily a subject for High-Performance Computing (HPC) rather than normal computing.
+The field involves complex simulations and real-time processing of vast amounts of data, requiring significant computational power.
+High-performance systems are essential to handle the sophisticated algorithms and extensive data involved in modeling the interaction between cybernetic systems and dynamic computational processes.

+Normal computing systems may struggle to meet the demands of Computational Cyberdynamics due to their limited processing capabilities and lower efficiency in handling parallel computations.
+The scale and complexity of tasks in this field, such as real-time decision-making and adaptive control mechanisms, necessitate the robust and scalable infrastructure provided by HPC environments.
+Therefore, leveraging HPC is critical to advancing research and applications in Computational Cyberdynamics.

+#

 > Alex: "*This is a new computational science subject and framework that was created by me for further scientific research.*"